ValveSoftware/GameNetworkingSockets/README_P2P.md

 On Steam we use a custom relay service known as [Steam Datgaram Relay](https://partner.steamgames.com/doc/features/multiplayer/steamdatagramrelay)
 -- SDR for short -- carrying packets through our network of relays and on our backbone.
 (You may see this mentioned in the opensource code here, but the SDR support code is not opensource.)
-Also, on Steam we always relay traffic and do not share IP addresses between untrusted peers, so that malicious players cannot DoS attack.
+Also, on Steam we often do not share public IP addresses between untrusted peers, so that malicious players cannot DoS attack.
+In that case NAT punch is not possible and traffic would be relayed.

 ### Naming hosts and matchmaking